vighneshiyer/dotfiles/notes/macbook.md

   - [x] Need to ignore missing symlinks instead of failing
   - [x] Need to patch dost task symlink for the time being
 1. Install and configure VSCode
-  - Extensions: vim, ssh, augment, c++, tokyo night
+  - Extensions: vim, ssh, augment, c++, tokyo night, excalidraw
   - Port files from Linux dotfiles location

 Extras when I have time: